meeo11/i3-3120M_EFI/README.md

 # i3-3120M EFI for Hackintosh

  This EFI for Hackintosh.
-Clover EFI and supporting Big Sur.
-Have Wi-Fi issue.
-Bluetooth and others was working really good.
-Tested on HP Elitebook 2570P
+Clover EFI, because the i3-3120M can be stuck on OpenCore.
+ EFI supports macOS Big Sur latest.
+ Bluetooth, Wi-Fi, Battery and others working good.

+## Tested on:
+- i3-3120M
+- 8GB DDR3
+- Intel HD 4000
+- HP Battery